Prue Chiles, Director of Research

 Since establishing CE+CA with Prue and Leo in 2015, Howard has led many of the practice’s major building commissions including the award-winning Artemis Barn and the Nottingham Mews House, as featured on Channel 4’s Ugly House to Lovely House.
 Prior to becoming a director at CE+CA he was an Associate Director at Prue Chiles Architects for 14 years where he led The Knitter’s House, for which he was named RIBA Yorkshire Architect of the Year 2015.
 Howard is also director of the dual architecture and landscape architecture programmes at The University of Sheffield.

 Prior to establishing CE+CA Leo was an Associate Director at both Prue Chiles Architects and Bureau - Design+Research for 12 years.
 Leo is currently leading the practice’s Open House Project exploring new practices in collaborative design and architecture to develop a self sufficient co-housing project in North Sheffield.
 The Long Barn, one of the first homes completed within the project, won a 2018 Sheffield Design Award.
 Leo is also works at the University of Sheffield where he is actively involved in running many aspects of the School of Architecture’s taught programmes.

 Having previously worked for over twenty years at BDP and Bond Bryan before setting up his own practice, Brad brings a wealth of experience to the studio.
-He is currently running a number of the practice’s domestic projects including Broomhill Villa, a large refurbishment and extension project in a Sheffield conservation area.
+He leads and supports a wide range of projects across the practice, including both new build and refurbishment work.
 Brad teaches in the Sheffield School of Architecture, where his roles have included studio tutor, year leader, and coordinator of architectural communication courses.
 He brings his interest in design as an exploration of materiality and construction technology to both practice and teaching.